snowmiser-12533/wazuh-ssh-bruteforce-demo/README.md

 ### Detection and Active Response (Wazuh Dashboard)
 ![Wazuh detection](wazuh-detection.png)

-This screenshot captures the full lab in action, including the Kali attacker VM, Ubuntu client, Ubuntu server, and VirtualBox environment used to support the simulation.

 The Wazuh dashboard displays detected brute-force activity, including failed login attempts and active response events.
 After configuration adjustments, the attacking IP is successfully blocked.

 ---

 ### Full Environment in Operation
 ![Full environment](full-environment.png)

+This screenshot captures the full lab in operation, including the VirtualBox environment, the Kali attacker machine, the Ubuntu client, and the Wazuh server used to support the simulation.

 ## Author
 Cybersecurity Graduate Student